varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 #### Networking card

 The onboard Gigabit Ethernet is working perfectly, so no need to install an ethernet card, unless you want to use some fancy 10Gb cards. **I would recommend to install a Wifi+Bluetooth card, with the Broadcomm BCM94360CD chipset.** Althrough it is not required for a functioning system, it is needed to have Continuity, AirDrop, Handoff etc. The best part is, that no workarounds needed if you use this chipset, it's plug'n'play. **They're pretty inexpensive on EBay, but *always read the description,* because some chinese dudes want to rip you off, as they will send you a card with a compatible, but not the exactly same, and slower chipset.** Compatible chipsets will not work out-of-the box, so they will need some "kext magic" to be able to make them work.
 I see no reason to get a random card for slightly cheaper price, and it will casue more headaches for sure. **If the description contains text like *"maximum chipset"*, do not buy from that seller.** I recommend this exact chipset, because it was included in the iMac15,1, and has WIFI+BT on the same PCIe card.
 Some other chipsets may work too, for more information, please read [OpenCore's Wifi Buyers guide.](https://dortania.github.io/Wireless-Buyers-Guide/)

+> Note: A few days ago, I've installed a Fenvi T919 Wifi+BT card.
+MacOS recognizes it as an AirportExtreme card, and works perfectly.
+Keep in mind, you may need to log out and log back into your Apple ID, becasue continuity services and handoff will not work.
+Of course, if you install the card before you install macOS, no such problem will exist.
+If you install the card later, this should fix this issue.
+I had to do this on my iPhone too, but it was my fault, as I've removed the card that I made work before, and reinstalled macOS later.

 #### Dedicated GPU
 You can freely use any decicated GPU that supports by MacOS.
 Keep in mind, this machine's PSU don't have any PCIe power headers, so use a GPU that will work with power coming from just the PCIe socket.
 (Under 75 watts GPUs.)
 Upgrading PSU may be an option, but getting one for the SSF and M form factors are pretty difficult.
 I'm using the iGPU, since don't need any graphics intensive applications.
 It will work just fine for everything, other than video rendering/CAD/3D modeling/gaming.